-Emerald Waters, Red Rocks and Botanical Wonders
+Emerald Water, Red Rocks and Botanical Wonders.

 Tucked in the southwestern corner of Oregon, and nestled within a remote network of rivers lies the wild Kalmiopsis.
 This area is home to some of the purest waters in the west, hosting world-class fisheries full of steelhead, chinook and cutthroat trout that live and spawn in the crystalline waters.
 In fact, this region boasts one of the highest concentration of free-flowing rivers left in the U.S. such as Rough and Ready Creek and Baldface Creek.

-Due to the ancient red serpentine soil, the Kalmiopsis hosts one of the most biologically rich areas in the United States, with over 1800 species recorded, of which more than one hundred are found no where else in the country.
+Due to the ancient red serpentine soil, the Kalmiopsis hosts one of the most biologically rich areas in the United States, with over 1800 species recorded, of which more than one hundred are found nowhere else in the country.
 The Kalmiopsis derives its name from one of the most restricted rare plants in the world - Kalmiopsis leachiana - discovered by botanists in 1931.

 "I think this is probably the most important, the most biologically significant unprotected landscape in the American West" - Secretary of the Interior Bruce Babbit, January 14, 2001